dmbarbour/wikilon/docs/AboutAO.md

 Anonymous patch files will use `secureHash.ao`, but may be held in a separate directory or archive files to control clutter.
 The exact filesystem structure will depend on the tooling.
 Internally, patches themselves are independent of the filesystem layer.

+*Aside:* In addition to **.ao** files, a runtime might treat a subset of the filesystem itself as a named dictionary.
+For example, `{%foo@fs/bar}` might refer the file `foo` in directory `bar`.
+This is potentially convenient for processing large binary and text data.

 ### Forking and Merging

 Forking a named dictionary is trivial: simply copy the dictionary then begin updating.
 A two-way merge between dictionaries is always possible, identifying word-level differences.
 A three-way merge is possible only if there is a readily identified common patch history between two dictionaries, which depends on the update model.